Adopted: March 2001 Revised: June 2020

 Only the grievance form.

-3. What do I do if allegations of harassment are made against one or more UTE member(s)?
+3. What do I do if allegations of workplace harassment/violence are made against one or more UTE member(s)?

-A Respondent may seek assistance and advice from the Union with respect to the process in place in the workplace for addressing allegations of harassment.
+A Respondent may seek assistance and advice from the Union with respect to the process in place for addressing allegations of workplace harassment/violence.

 For example, the Union will provide the Respondent with information outlining the grievance or complaint process and Employer contact information.
-It will remain available to answer questions related to process and may step into making general representations where a fair and thorough process is not being followed by the Employer.
+It will remain available to answer questions related to the process and may step in to make general representations where a fair and thorough process is not being followed by the Employer.

 4. What do I do if there are cross-complaints?

-This happens when person A files a harassment complaint against person B, and person B files a harassment complaint against person A.
+This happens when person A files a workplace harassment/violence complaint against person B, and person B files a workplace harassment/violence complaint against person A.

 When the process is concluded and the result is disciplinary action or other corrective measures, a member can approach the Union for representation.
 The Union needs to decide whether the employer’s measures are excessive before deciding to represent the member.